 Students, faculty, and staff kicked off the Lunar New Year at a campus celebration Feb.
 19 that included a lion dance troupe performance and traditional Asian dumplings for snacks.

-Two visiting scholars will be in residence at the Center this spring conducting research on transnationalism, postcoloniality, and comparative Chinese literature.
+Three visiting scholars will be in residence at the Center this spring conducting research on transnationalism, religion and science in the Philippines, and comparative Chinese literature.